Chakib Benmoussa: Interior Minister and crackdown on terrorism

 The Moroccan Interior Ministry arrested 56 suspected terrorists in six cities on August 7, 2006.
 The suspects, believed to be members of the Jammaat Ansar El Mehdi terrorist organization, include soldiers, and wives of two pilots for Royal Air Maroc, the Moroccan state airline.
 Explosives, laboratory materials and propaganda leaflets were seized by police.
 In 2003 suicide bombings killed 45 people in Casablanca.
 Human rights activists accuse the Moroccan government of detaining innocent people and using torture.
 Commenting on the arrests on September 1, Minister Benmoussa said in a statement, "The members of this group were planning terrorist attacks targeting tourist sites, strategic government facilities and foreign holdings, and assassinations of prominent figures for political or moral reasons."

 Mohammed Darif, a University of Mohammedia professor who studies Islamic terrorism, said the women's role was probably financing the terror cell.

 He was, in a January 2010 cabinet reshuffle, succeeded as Interior Minister by Taib Cherkaoui.

 Other roles

 In December 2019, he was appointed by the King of Morocco as the President of the Commission in charge of elaborating the New Model of Development of Morocco.

+High Commissioner for Planning

+In October 2024, Benmoussa was appointed as the High Commissioner for Planning.
+This role positions him at the head of Morocco's primary statistical and economic forecasting body, following his extensive work on the New Development Model (NDM) and his tenure in the Ministry of National Education.